Seiger/sMultisite/docs/pages/getting-started.md

 ## Extra

-If you write your own code that can integrate with the sMultisite module, you can check the presence of this module in the system through a configuration variable.
+If you write your own code that can integrate with the sMultisite plugin, you can check the presence of this module in the system through a configuration variable.

 ```php
 if (evo()->getConfig('check_sMultisite', false)) {